DNAstack/ga4gh-search-adapter-presto/README.md

 ## Presto Setup

-There is a number of required configuration properties that need to be set in order to communicate with a presto deployment.
+There are a number of required configuration properties that need to be set in order to communicate with a presto deployment.
+### Connectivity
+Point the service to a presto server by setting the following environment variable:
+>PRESTO_DATASOURCE_URL
+### Authentication
 Presto now requires a JWT signed by a valid issuer, in most cases this issuer will be a `wallet` deployment such as https://wallet.prod.dnastack.com or https://wallet.staging.dnastack.com.
 To facilitate this, the search adapter must be a `client` of the target `token` issuer, and it will use the `client_credential` flow in order to retrieve an `access_token`